 - K. Home delivered meal service providers shall establish a method to determine participant satisfaction that will be used to maintain or improve the quality of foods and services. - L. Nutrition programs may offer home delivered meal eligible participants a shelf stable emergency meal package, available for use during inclement weather or other emergency situations, when the program is unable to deliver meals. - a.
 Emergency meal packages for home delivered meals participants may be offered to eligible participants.
 Distribution times may vary by region based upon local needs.
 Meals should be replenished as is deemed necessary for an emergency situation. - b.
-Meal sites may count an emergency meal package as an eligible reimbursable meal (through the additional grant funds), so long as the meal package contains 33.33% of the Dietary Reference Intakes and complies with OAA meal requirements.
-Reimbursement for emergency meals is not guaranteed without the signed agreement with the Division. - c.
+The meal packages must comply with the OAA meal requirements and contain 33.33% of the Dietary Reference Intakes.
+The provider organization is responsible to track recipients of emergency meals and shall report the participant meals as C2 Emergency meals. - c.
 Service providers may serve a second or third shelf-stable meal or deliver a frozen meal to older adults identified through nutrition screening to be at nutritional risk and/or socially or economically in need. - M. In emergency situations at a meal site when a meal or menu has not been approved by a Registered Dietitian before service, facilities may have the Registered Dietitian approve the menu at a later time.
 Approval and notification must be given to the Division regarding the emergency and the food that was served.
 Meals may be considered eligible, so long as the meals meet the OAA nutrient requirements, once approved within 2 weeks of the emergency situation occurrence.